dwyde/churlish/TO-DO.md

 # Very soon
-- Refactor: split handlers from chess logic; game.PAWN; etc.
+- Organize code
 - README
 - Update link on "About" page
 - Upload to GitHub

 # Soonish
-- Display the current move number
+- Robust PGN parsing: how do pgn4web, xboard, etc. do it?
 - Keyboard shortcuts: arrow keys for forward/backward
+- Save on each move?
 - autoplay
+- Display the current move number
 - Jump to a move with a click
 - Jump to a move in the URL?
 - Minify to deploy